camliu89/gatsby-typescript-starter/README.md

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

+5.  **`.eslintrc.js`**: This is a configuration file for [ESLint](https://eslint.org/).
+ESLint is an code analyzer to help identify problems in the JavaScript patern code.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/browser-apis/) (if any).
+6.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+7.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/node-apis/) (if any).
+8.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/ssr-apis/) (if any).
+9.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-9.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
+10.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
 This means that you can see this file as a placeholder and replace it with your own license.

-10. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

+12. **`tsconfig.json`** This is the TypeScript configuration file.

+13. **`yarn.lock`** This is an automated generated file that stores the version of the npm packages to be consistent across machines.

-12. **`README.md`**: A text file containing useful reference information about your project.
+14. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby